 Reliable transport couriers must be used at all times.
-Packaging should be sufficient to protect the contents from any physical damage during transit, Hardcopy data subject or other sensitive processing of personal data must only be sent by a tracked delivery service, and must be properly addressed to a named individual.
+Packaging should be sufficient to protect the contents from any physical damage during transit, Hardcopy data subject or other sensitive categories of personal data must only be sent by a tracked delivery service, and must be properly addressed to a named individual.

-Where possible, sensitive processing of personal data should be sent in a digital format using an encrypted medium.
-(I.e. To an NHS email address, on an encrypted CD, etc.)
+Where possible, sensitive categories of personal data should be sent in a digital format using an encrypted medium (i.e. to an NHS email address, on an encrypted CD, etc.).